Foundation Degree in Art Practice

 Although the course is made up of separate modules, you will be encouraged to think and work across many different disciplines such as painting and drawing, 3D, ceramics, printmaking, photography Photoshop, multi-media and installation.
 The practical element of this course is strengthened by the study of historical and contemporary practices and discourses, which you can use to inform your own work.

 You will start with experimental and exploratory approaches to materials, processes and technical skills, using a variety of media.
 The course is made up of a series of projects, so you can explore areas that interest you and develop your independence and creativity.
 You will have the opportunity to specialise in specific disciplines at the end of the first year.
-At the end of the second year, successful students can choose to progress to the final year of the BA (Hons) Art Practice at the University of South Wales or any similar course in U.K.
+At the end of the second year, successful students progress on the BA (Hons) Art Practice here at The College Merthyr Tydfil.

 200 UCAS tariff points or equivalent at A-level.